pierrepo/mdner/README.md

 Generate text and json files in the annotation folder to be used as training sets.

 positional arguments:
+  threshold             The threshold for the length of the descriptive texts.
+By default
+                        the value is 594.
-  threshold             The threshold for the length of the descriptive texts. cutoff                Select the descriptive texts where the cosine similarity is below
+  cutoff                Select the descriptive texts where the cosine similarity is below
                         the threshold.
+By default the value is 0.2.

 options:
-  -h, --help            show this help message and exit -c, --clear           Clear the annotation folder.
+  -h, --help            show this help message and exit -c, --clear           Clear the annotation folder and generate files.
   -p {mbart,bart-paraphrase,pegasus}, --paraphrase {mbart,bart-paraphrase,pegasus}
                         Paraphrase the annotation according to three paraphrasing models.
   -s SEED, --seed SEED  Set the seed for reproducibility in paraphrase.
 By default the